libp2p/specs/noise/README.md

 Noise that is distinct from the peer's identity keypair.

 A given libp2p peer will have one or more static Noise keypairs throughout its lifetime.
-Implementations MAY allow persisting static Noise keys across process restarts, or they may generate new static Noise keys when initializing the noise-libp2p module.

-Systems which enable the [Noise Pipes pattern](#optimistic-0-rtt-with-noise-pipes) are likely to benefit from a longer lifetime for static Noise keys, as the static key is used in the optimistic case.
-Other systems may prefer to cycle static Noise keys frequently to reduce exposure.
+Because the static key is authenticated using the libp2p identity key, it is not necessary for the key to actually be "static" in the traditional sense, and implementations MAY generate a new static Noise keypair for each new session.
+Alternatively, a single static keypair may be generated when noise-libp2p is initialized and used for all sessions.
+Implementations SHOULD NOT store the static Noise key to disk, as there is no benefit and a hightened risk of exposure.

 To authenticate the static Noise key used in a handshake, noise-libp2p includes a signature of the static Noise public key in a [handshake